Montgomery County, Pennsylvania

 There are also around 70 food processing facilities remaining in MontCo; the majority of these are meat processing plants, all requiring commercial painting, epoxy flooring and urethane cement to maintain a clean and sanitary work environment.
 Agriculture still accounts for more than $25 million in revenue annually, with approximately $7 million of this from livestock and poultry.

 OTHER IMPORTANT INDUSTRIES AND FACILITIES IN MONTGOMERY COUNTY, PA

 Oaks, PA, in Montgomery County, is the location of a privately owned expo center, which is one of the largest exhibition facilities on the east coast.
 This facility hosts over 300,000 visitors and commercial painters annually for trade shows, festivals, and sporting exhibitions.

 Since 2012, Montgomery County is also home to a casino – the region’s fourth, but its first “resort casino” – which brings in $18 million in revenue annually to King of Prussia, PA.

 Part of Valley Forge National Historic Park is located in MontCo, with the current village of Valley Forge and the remainder of the park located in neighboring Chester County.
 It was the first state park in Pennsylvania, established in 1893, and became a national park in 1976.
-The park contains historic structures from the Revolutionary War encampment as well as recreational trails and epoxy flooring and industrial painting.
-It draws over a million visitors and commercial painters each year.
+The park contains historic structures from the Revolutionary War encampment as well as recreational trails.
+It draws over a million visitors in Montgomery County each year.